-Cancun is famous for beaches and resorts but there is a lot more to this region and also lots of day and longer tours available.
-You could spend a full day sightseeing in the Cancun area is well worth it, you could take the boat to Isla Murejes, visit the sculpture park at Punta Sur which is something unique, El Rey Ruins, Playa Delfines and the new Cancun Museum.
-If you visit the Old Town you will get an authentic experience away from the huge tourists resorts there are local parks, areas for food.
+Cancun is famous for beaches and resorts but there is a lot more to this region than just sunbathing.
+You could take day trips sightseeing in the Cancun area which is well worth it to see ruins and temples.
+Other options include doing adventure sports, taking the boat to Isla Murejes, visit the sculpture park at Punta Sur, check out the El Rey Ruins, or head to Playa Delfines and the Cancun museum.
+If you visit the Old Town of Cacnun you will get an authentic experience away from the huge tourists resorts there are local parks and tasty places to eat.
 Lots of stalls, music etc going so that was cool.

-Merida is a 4 hour bus journey from Cancun and is a colonial city which is sometimes describes as the most beautiful city in Mexico - it certainly wont't disappoint.
-There ares of plazas, churches and other historical buildings.
-Everything seems to have plaques around to explain the significance which is good for foreign tourists.
-Everything can be seen on foot which is a lot of walking, if you are looking for something a little different there is also a chocolate factory and a tequila place.
-You could join a free historical walking tour and then to check out the ruins of Dzilchultum or visit a nearby town like Izamel which has various churches, ruins and colourful buildings which are yellow and white.
+Merida is a 4 hour bus journey from Cancun and is a colonial city which is sometimes described as the most beautiful city in Mexico.
+Merida certainly won't disappoint and there are lots of plazas, churches and historical buildings to see.
+There are plaques to explain the significance of buildings and sites which is good for foreign tourists.
+Everything can also be seen on foot, there is even a free historical walking tour.
+You could also check out the nearby ruins of Dzilchultum or visit Izamel, a nearby town which has various churches, ruins and colourful buildings.

-2.5 hour bus ride to the city of Valladolid which is like a smaller version of Merida.
-There is also a free tour of this private house which has the largest privately owned collection of Mexican folk art by this American couple.
-This is the most amazing house which took 10 years to renovate from when the owner bought it as an abandoned dump, you will be in total awe of the owner who is so down to earth about explaining everything.
+Valladolid is like a smaller version of Merida with scenic streets and buildings.
+Valladolid is home to the largest privately owned collection of Mexican folk art.
+The house where you can see it took 10 years to renovate and you will be in total awe.
 This might even turn out to be on the most unexpected highlights of your trip.

-Most tours of the East Coast of Mexico will take you to see Chichen Itza which are some of the best ruins in the world, you can spend hours here and take a million photos!
+Chichen Itza is one of the most iconic Mexican destinations and are some of the best Mayan ruins in the world.
 Chichen Itza is a spectacular temple which has recently been re-built and modernised, there are lots of ruins on this site but aim to arrive early as it get very touristy.
 Chichen Itza is one of the new wonders of the world and its easy to see why it was given this status.
+You can spend hours here and take a million photos!

 Playa del Carmen